I should've listened to my mother. She didn’t like Wilson from the moment she met him.

 So of course when I showed her my engagement ring, she didn't smile.
 She didn't even acknowledge it, actually.
-There I stood, with my freshly manicured fingertips outstretched, waiting for her to ooo and ahh.
+There I stood, with my left hand outstretched, waiting for her to ooo and ahh.
 But she didn't.
-Instead, she turned to the sink and continued to wash the dinner dishes.
+Instead, she turned back to the sink and continued to wash the dinner dishes.

-That’s why, on the morning of my wedding day when I realized I hadn't heard from Ethan in over 24 hours, I didn’t tell my mother.
+That’s why, on the morning of my wedding day when I realized I hadn't heard from Wilson in over 24 hours, I didn’t tell my mother.
 In fact, I didn’t tell anyone.
-I didn't worry about it at first, until I called the jeweler to make sure that Ethan had picked up my re-sized engagement ring.
+I didn't worry about it at first, until I called the jeweler to make sure that Wilson had picked up my re-sized engagement ring.
 (I had lost almost twenty pounds unintentionally over the past few months, so my ring kept sliding off.)
-But instead of telling me that Ethan had in fact picked up the ring, the jeweler said that he had just spoken to Ethan, and that Ethan said he would be away for at least another two weeks because we had decided to elope.
+But instead of telling me that Wilson had in fact picked up the ring, the jeweler said that he had just spoken to Wilson, and that Wilson said he would be away for at least another two weeks because we had decided to elope.

 But how could we possibly have eloped when I was still here in Blue?